alexqguo/drinking-board-game-v3/apps/cloudfunctions/isolate/README.md

 `firebase-tools-with-isolate` ([npm link](https://github.com/0x80/firebase-tools-with-isolate)) is a fork and drop in replacement of `firebase-tools` which integrates `isolate-package` as part of the deploy step.
 Tldr is that it will package all internal dependencies manually before deploying.
 Alternatively you can do this packaging step yourself manually with pre/post deployment hooks.

+If there are deployment errors, it's likely due to some issue with isolate.
+Running the deploy script locally will also run isolate, creating a `/isolate` folder in the cloudfunctions repo, which you can debug.

 If you are not using shared monorepo packages none of this is an issue.

 References: